enterthematrix/stream-watch/README.md

 For example, Pipeline Commit events could be forwarded unchanged to Jenkins to kick-off CI/CD processes, and Job Status Change events could be filtered to suppress duplicate messages within a 15 minute window and then forwarded to both Slack/Teams etc.
 Suppressed Job Status Changed events can be written to an Audit Log.

-#### 3. [Optional] To configure NGINX/HAProxy load balancer, we can use the Docker commands like below:
+#### 3. [Recommended] To configure NGINX/HAProxy load balancer, we can use the Docker commands like below:
 ````
 NGINX:
 docker run --name <name> --network=<docker-cluster>  -v /<host-path>/nginx.conf:/etc/nginx/nginx.conf:ro -d -p <custom-port>:80 nginx